 …

-Furthermore, if one of the other APs in Figure 11-35b temporarily takes on the role of being an ISTA, it may also participate in RSTA1’s Passive TB Ranging opportunity and perform Passive TB Ranging exchanges with RSTA1.
+Furthermore, if one of the other APs in Figure 11-35b temporarily takes on the role of being an ISTA, it may also participate in RSTA1’s Passive TB Ranging operation and perform Passive TB Ranging exchanges with RSTA1.

 TGaz Editor: Change the caption of Figure 11-35b (Example of Passive TB Ranging used for PSTA location – RSTA1 as follows):

-Figure 11-35b— Example of Passive TB Ranging used for PSTA location – RSTA1 (AP1) operating a Passive TB Ranging opportunity. (#1577)
+Figure 11-35b— Example of Passive TB Ranging used for PSTA location – RSTA1 (AP1) operating Passive TB Ranging. (#1577, #3554)

 11.22.6.1.3 Passive TB Ranging overview